 Also, a payee’s new spouse has no financial obligation to the payee’s children.
 In this case, the payor parent is still responsible to provide financial support.

 Therefore, if you receive child support and you remarry, the payor parent will still need to pay the same amount he or she was paying in child support before you got re-married.

 For the Parent who is Marrying and Pays Child Support

-On the other side of the coin, for the parent paying child support, you will not be expected to pay more or less in child support now because of your marriage or new cohabitation.
+On the other side of the coin, for the payor, you will not pay more or less in child support now because of your marriage or new cohabitation.